What is Performance Anxiety? A Somatic Approach

 Struggling with this disconnect?
 You don't have to navigate it alone.
 Learn about somatic sexology sessions.

-Your body is always checking the "context" of the situation.
-Even if you mentally want to be intimate, your system might be picking up on stress from your day or the internal pressure you are putting on yourself to get it right this time.
+Your body is always checking the context of the situation.
+Even if you mentally want to be intimate, your system might be picking up on stress from your day, or the intense internal pressure you are putting on yourself to get it right this time.
+If the context feels high-pressure, your body defaults to a protective mode and quietly retreats.
+It isn’t a choice you’re making, and it’s not a reflection of your attraction.

 Moving From Your Head Back Into Your Body: 3 Places to Start